 - Lower electricity bill: Solar panels usually cost $200-$250 apiece, depending on the brand and multiple panels, but you’ll likely pay less over time on your electricity bills.
 In fact, Consumer Affairs notes that switching to solar could slash energy bills up to 75%.
 This means that you can save thousands of dollars over the course of time.

-- Tax breaks and other advantages: Solar can give you more than low electricity bills — it can give you tax breaks, credits and rebates using solar power if you qualify for such incentives.
+- Tax breaks and other advantages: Solar can give you more than low electricity bills – it can give you tax breaks, and credits using solar power if you qualify for such incentives.

 - Greater grid independence: "Off the grid" means that you don't have to rely on utilities to give you power.
 However, you can choose how much connectivity you want to have to the grid.
 You can connect partially if you don't want to get completely off of utilities.

 It's important to realize that while solar panels can save you money on energy bills and energy companies often offer homeowners large subsidies, they can still cost a lot to install.

 Both options are great choices for someone interested in a solar panel system, so make sure to choose the right option for your own personal situation.
 For example, you might consider purchasing solar panel equipment if you want to increase the market value of your home or take advantage of the system’s financial benefits, rather than only having them for their environmental benefits.